Red-Panda-Studios/fagflag/README.md

 ### Overlaying PNG

 You can optionally provide a PNG image to overlay on the bitmap flags.
-The image will be resized to fit the width and height of the generated flag.
+The image will be resized to fit the width and height of the generated flag and will be centered without stretching.
 For example:

 ```python
 overlay_path = "./overlay_image.png"  # Optional PNG overlay image path